mohrayaanahmed/healthcare_data/README.md

 •	No operation required

+A confusion matrix for both Objective I (a) and Objective I (b) is attached as a png file.
+An AUC-ROC curve has also been plotted for three and seven class labels.
+They can be found at https://mohrayaanportfolio.wordpress.com/.

 **Results of Objective I:**

 •	86% of the intracapsular fractures were treated with arthroplasty, and 12% of the fractures were treated with internal fixation.